x

 Surveillance video showed the shooter get into the passenger seat of the Ram truck, which drove away.

 Police responded to the shooting call, where they found Hampton dead with several gunshot wounds.
-A .40 caliber cartridge casing was also found at the scene.
+A receipt for a bank withdrawal and a .40 caliber cartridge casing were also found at the scene.

 Police learned the Ram truck had been stolen from Bridgeton in October.
 Using AT&T location data, they were able to find the truck parked inside an abandoned home on the 4800 block of Margaretta Avenue.
 Police obtained a search warrant and found the Ram truck in the garage; also inside the home was an empty PNC bank envelope believed to have contained the money Hampton withdrew.